Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This makes solving the starting value for each iteration much faster.
-Since we are calculating what the first number is relative to number of subtraction.
-Solving each per value for each per iteration faster.
+It gives us the same result as if we subtracted all the numbers repeatably and wrote down the first difference.

 <br /><br />